 Back in the real world, my life got extremely demanding and busy.
 I began working full time again and felt like I was losing any sort of commitment or balance we had.
 I began to receive lots of emails from others who were in that same LOST space I was in.
 I tried my best to help by offering advice.
-Truth was, I wasn’t an expert- I was just open about sharing.
+Truth was, I wasn’t an expert- I was just open about sharing our experiences.
 I thrived on true connections & I hated to hear of anyone in pain.
 I knew the pain.
+I know the pain.

-After The Dare to Dance Challenge, the fifiandmo account hit 80k followers.
+The Dare to Dance Challenge was an overnight success.
+I was shocked at all the people DANCING for our girl!
+The fifiandmo account SHOT to 80k followers.
 It was shocking to Josh and I. I remember feeling very overwhelmed, but in the best way.
 Larger brands began to reach out, offering not only to send us free items- but to also pay us for our posts.
 Small-shops that had dismissed us in the beginning, now suddenly wanted to send us items and feature us on their pages.
 It was slightly offensive, yet flattering and honestly a great distraction on the difficult days.

-Finley becoming NEWSWORTHY overnight gave me plenty of anxiety attacks.
-After all, I had always strived to have this platform where our identity could be hidden.
+Finley’s story becoming NEWSWORTHY gave me plenty of anxiety attacks.
+After all, I had always strived to have this platform where my heart could be exposed but our identity would stay hidden.
 I did my best.
 Our bio literally said that we were “Fifi & Moniqe from SoCal” for awhile.
 LOL.
-Then the Dare to Dance Challenge happened and well - our identity was revealed.
-We became “Finley & Christina Smallwood from Eastvale, CA.” So much for atonimy.
+Then the Dare to Dance Challenge happened and well, we became “Finley & Christina Smallwood of Eastvale, CA.” So much for atonimy.
 I had several anxiety attacks that first week, staring out my window knowing the boogiemen were going to come and get us! yes, PLURAL- all the boogiemen would surely be after us!

 CUE THE INTEREST